Seventeen Point Agreement: Legacy

 The most important parts of the seventeen point agreement which benefited China were the first, eighth and fourteenth points of the agreement.
-The first point incorporated Tibet as a part of China and turned it into Chinese territory.
-This was heavily enforced by China whose occupation of Tibet and enforcement of China’s norms and customs were imperative towards the assimilation of Tibet into China.
+The first point annexed Tibet as a part of China and turned it into Chinese territory.
+This was heavily enforced by China whose occupation of Tibet and enforcement of China's norms and customs were imperative towards the assimilation of Tibet into China.
 In addition, the fourteenth point of the agreement gave China the power to usurp external affairs from Tibet.
 As a result, China was able to control Tibetan international affairs, trade, borders and relationships.
 This effect continues to play a role as seen in the India-China border dispute.
-Lastly, the eighth point was crucial towards China’s further annexation and development of Tibet into China.
+Lastly, the eighth point was crucial towards China's further annexation and development of Tibet into China.
 By incorporating their military into the province they ensured continued Chinese rule and assimilation in the region.

-Point 3 in the agreement defines Tibet’s status under the PRC as an autonomous region under the Chinese government, and that a policy of one country two systems would be followed with Tibet.
+Point 3 in the agreement defines Tibet's status under the PRC as an autonomous region under the Chinese government, and that a policy of one country two systems would be followed with Tibet.
 The fourth, fifth, and sixth points in the agreement further consolidate this system, promising Tibet that China would not intervene in the Tibetan government status and politics.
-However, the Tibetan government holds that till date, these clauses promising regional autonomy and freedom to the Tibetan people have not been honored by the PRC government.
+However, the Tibetan government holds that to date, these clauses promising regional autonomy and freedom to the Tibetan people have not been honored by the PRC government.
 While the Chinese occupation of Tibet led to the exile of the Dalai Lama, China has thereafter tightened security measures in Tibet.
 Furthermore, recent cases such as the kidnapping of the chosen Penchen Lama, the nomination of the 11th Penchen Lama by the Chinese government, and the case of monks and nuns at the Dorje Drak monastery being forced to sign banners supporting Communist Party policies are further signs of Chinese influence and intervention in Tibetan politics.

 Lhasa Tibetan, the main indigenous language of Tibet, has undergone various periods of acceptance and promotion in schools to banishment and suppression.
 Schooling and the Chinese government's policy of establishing Mandarin as the official and common language of China has led to a decline in the use of the Tibetan language.
 There are now fewer contexts where it is spoken in Tibet and is not as widely taught in schools as it had been in previous decades.
-Like the Tibetan language, trade and the Tibetan government’s control over it has seen great variation since 1951.
+Like the Tibetan language, trade and the Tibetan government's control over it has seen great variation since 1951.
 Points 10, 11, and 13 address Tibet's autonomy in deciding reforms and their economy.
 China's policies such as the 2019–2020 Farmer and Pastoralist Training and Labor Action Plan, which was implemented to alleviate poverty, forced Tibetan farmers to give up their land rights and relocate to urban areas to work as wage laborers.
 As of 2020, Tibetan officials were given quotas for the number of Tibetans that needed to be enrolled in such programs.